Frustrated. Tired. Hopeless. Worried.

 If that’s how you’ve been feeling since your child was diagnosed with type 1 diabetes, you’re not alone.

-I’m Beth McNally, MS, MA, CNS®, LDN, CKNS®, and my husband, Matt, and I are the founders of T1D Nutrition.
+I’m Beth McNally, MS, MA, CNS®, LDN, CKNS®, and I am the founder of T1D Nutrition.

-If your family’s experience is anything like ours, we’re going to guess that the questions are coming fast and furious:
+If your family’s experience is anything like mine, we’re going to guess that the questions are coming fast and furious:

 → Type 1 diabetes?
 What, exactly, is that?